 Finally, the greatest benefit of polyfold theory is its ability to provide regularizations of a wide variety of moduli problems based on a relatively small amount of technical work that moreover is easily transferrable to related moduli problems.
-The presently developing applications are all closely related to pseudoholomorphic curves, but further applications to gauge theoretic elliptic PDE's are easily imaginable.
-Restricting ourselves to pseudoholomorphic curve moduli problems, we briefly list those theories for which a polyfold framework has been developed, is under development, is expected to result from the same techniques, or is hoped for as nontrivial extension of existing techniques.
+The presently developing applications are all closely related to pseudoholomorphic curves, but further applications to gauge theoretic elliptic PDEs are easily imaginable.
+For the moment, we restrict our attention to pseudoholomorphic curve moduli problems, and we briefly list those theories for which a polyfold framework has been developed, is under development, is expected to result from the same techniques, or is hoped for as nontrivial extension of existing techniques.

-\begin{description}[leftmargin=1.5em, labelindent=0em, itemsep=0em] \item [Morse theory] An example in \cite{HWZ_lectures} sketches out the construction of a Fredholm section in an M-polyfold bundle whose zero set is the moduli spaces of (unbroken, broken, and multiply broken) gradient trajectories in a closed Riemannian manifold with Morse function.
-A more thorough construction is being developed in \cite{AW}.
-A description of Morse trajectory spaces as moduli spaces of solutions of a PDE (though really an ODE) and a geometric regularization of low index moduli spaces from this point of view is available in textbook format in \cite{schwarz:Morse}.

-\item [Gromov-Witten theory] Moduli spaces of closed (possibly nodal) pseudoholomorphic curves of arbitrary genus in any closed symplectic manifold are described as zero set of a polyfold Fredholm section (in an orbifold type bundle modeled on M-polyfolds) in \cite{HWZI_applications}.
-Introductory material on genus zero Gromov-Witten moduli spaces and a geometric regularization in semipositive symplectic manifolds is available in textbook format in \cite{MDSa}.

-\item [Symplectic Field Theory] The primary motivation for the development of polyfold theory was the regularization issue for moduli spaces of pseudoholomorphic buildings in non-compact symplectic cobordims -- specifically curves in cylindrically-ended cobordisms between manifolds with non-degenerate stable Hamiltonian structures.
-These SFT moduli spaces were introduced in \cite{EGH}, and their description as zero set of a polyfold Fredholm section is expected as next publication in the program of Hofer-Wysocki-Zehnder \cite{HWZII_applications, HWZ_Fredholm_SFT}.

-\item [Hamiltonian Floer theory] Moduli spaces of (possibly broken) Floer trajectories between \(1\)-periodic orbits of a nondegenerate Hamiltonian vector field in any closed symplectic manifold $M$ are special cases of SFT moduli spaces for the cobordism $\R\times S^1\times M$.
-Thus a description as zero set of a Fredholm section in a polyfold bundle will arise from \cite{HWZII_applications, HWZ_Fredholm_SFT}.
-Partial results on the Fredholm property near broken trajectories are available in \cite{w:fred}.
-This polyfold setup will specialize to a Fredholm section in an M-polyfold bundle if sphere bubbling can be excluded a priori.
-Hamiltonian Floer theory was first developed by Floer \cite{floer}; further introductory material can be found in \cite{Salamon}.